top of page

 The Upper Third of the Tree

 A great tree is defined not just by what you put on it, but by the space you leave bare.
 The branches need room to breathe and maintain their own inherent dignity.
-Choices make intention visible; restraint makes reverence visible.
+Choices make intention visible; restraint makes depth visible.

 The Middle of the Tree